Frederick P. Stluka

 • Demos, Documentation, Training

-• Developed demos and user/programmer guides for use at the product Web site.
+• Developed demos and user/programmer guides for use at the product Web site

-• Taught team members advanced Java topics, like thread synchronization.
+• Taught team members advanced Java topics, like thread synchronization

 • Configuration Management

-• Introduced the team and the company owner to the concept of version control.
+• Introduced the team and the company owner to the concept of version control

-• Installed and administered CVS.
+• Installed and administered CVS

-• Used Ant to automate builds, regression tests, and releases as JAR, WAR, and EAR files.
+• Used Ant to automate builds, regression tests, and releases as JAR, WAR, and EAR files

 • Unix System Admin

-• Configured Unix firewall to safely support remote access by off-shore developers.
+• Configured Unix firewall to safely support remote access by off-shore developers

 • Automated backups via cron and tar.
-Debugged and resolved network hardware issues.
+Debugged and resolved network hardware issues

 • Developed a 3-tier Web application architecture (see diagram) for clinical trial management software.
-The client estimates savings of 15 million dollars per year.
+The client estimates savings of 15 million dollars per year

 • Presentation Tier

 The presentation tier consists of DHTML, XSL, CSS, JavaScript, and Ajax.
 All files are downloaded from the Tomcat web server, and displayed and executed by the IE Web browser.
 They use the MSXML component to implement Ajax-style loading, sorting and filtering of XML, and generation of HTML via XSLT transformations.
+This technique has recently come to be known as SPA -- Single Page Application.

 • Business Tier